enovision/ext-markdown-panel/README.md

 ### Sencha CMD ###
 This package is developed for classic browser applications.
 It doesn't require the use of Sencha CMD but it is very much recommended.

 No Browser Plugin required, pure JavaScript.
-PDF Rendering is done using the great Mozilla PDF.js Library (<a href="https://github.com/mozilla/pdf.js">https://github.com/mozilla/pdf.js</a>).

 ### Install ###
 Git clone this repo in the 'packages/local' folder of your application or workspace.